mIRC-Scripters/mirckb/docs/source/identifiers/bindip.rst

     * - Parameter
       - Description
     * - N
       - Returns the Nth device in the network adapters list.
-If ''N'' is specified as ''0'', returns the total number of active network adapters.
+If ``N`` is specified as ``0``, returns the total number of active network adapters.
     * - ipaddress
       - If you specify an IP address, mIRC will try to find the best network adapter to use to connect to that IP.